ruricolist/cmd/README.md

   ```

 - `cmd!` runs an external program purely for side effects, discarding
   all output and returning nothing.
+If the program exits non-zero,
+  however, it will still signal an error.

 - `cmd?` returns `t` if the external program returned `0`, and `nil`
   otherwise, with the exit code as a second value.
 As other variants